Lacrosse Rules Clarified aka Laxology 101

 What is the penalty for an improperly marked field?

 Many of the lacrosse teams are lucky to get their stadiums for a few games.
-If the lines are not exactly the way they should be, be somewhat lenient.
-Some fields use the soccer lines, do not have an end line in the middle of the end zone, or do not have a shadow line through the logo in the center of the field.
-The coach has no control over this so don't penalize them.
+If the lines are not exactly the way they should be, be somewhat lenient for underclass games.
+Some fields use the soccer lines or do not have an end line in the middle of the end zone.
+Per the Rule Book, lack of a center line or shadow line through the logo is a technical foul.
+The visiting team will begin with initial possession instead of a face-off to begin the game.

 Goalie Interference - Free Clear or Not?